No fee bank account gives a bonus

 Both President’s Choice Financial and Tangerine have come out with new no-fee chequing accounts but their interest rates are not great.
 However, if you couple these accounts with high-interest savings accounts, then you can really take advantage of higher rates and no-fee banking.
 President’s Choice also links their banking into PC points that can be used at Superstores, Extra Foods or Loblaws.

 Other options for bank accounts include Ally, which has really made a mark by offering really competitive rates.
 They do not have cheque options so you may need a chequing account somewhere to write cheques.

 My two cents

 Many people have asked me which account I use and I am never afraid to share.
 I have been banking with Manulife Bank using their Advantage Account since 2002 and I have never looked back.
 My bank account is a chequing account that pays high fees with no minimum balance requirement.
 I love my account and it’s the only account I have.

 I also have a President’s choice savings account that we opened up a long time ago but we do not really use the account.
-If find it easier for us to just use one account instead of two and I like that Manulife makes it easier to just use one bank account instead of having to separate a chequing account from a high interest savings account.
+If you find it easier for us to just use one account instead of two and I like that Manulife makes it easier to just use one bank account instead of having to separate a chequing account from a high-interest savings account.

 Note: I do not get any financial kickbacks or commissions promoting these accounts.
-There is no affiliate links here.
+There are no affiliate links here.
 I do not sell or profit from these accounts so use this information for what it is worth.
-As much as I think high interest and no fee bank accounts are great, do your homework to see if they fit with your finances.
+As much as I think high interest and no-fee bank accounts are great, do your homework to see if they fit with your finances.

 Are you using a high interest or no-fee bank account?
 If so, please share with my readers so we can all benefit from the good, the bad and the ugly when it comes to banking.